olivierbouchomsfontys/realworld-e2e-test/README.md

 # RealWorld End-to-End Integration Testing

 An end-to-end integration test example for a React SPA, using ASP .NET Boilerplate 6.0.
-Using Mocha to drive a headless Chrome via Puppeteer.
+Using Protractor to drive Chrome and Firefox.

 Example project: https://github.com/olivierbouchomsfontys/AutomaticAcceptanceTest